Lysozyme - Anti-Inflammatory Enzymes | OraMune

 Lysozyme (Lz) is an enzyme of 129 amino acids found in tears, nasal secretions, animal tissues, organs, and serum as well as milk and cervical mucus.
 The major commercial source of Lz is avian egg white and constitutes about 0.5 % of egg albumin.
 Lysozyme attacks the cell wall polysaccharides of different bacterial species, especially gram positive infectious organisms such as Staphylococci and Streptococci species and kills them.
 Gram negative bacterial species such as E.coli and Salmonella are also destroyed by Lz, however, they are not as susceptible as Gram positive bacteria.
 In humans, Lz is used to treat both viral and bacterial infections.

-It has analgistic properties and has been used to potentiate antibiotic therapy.
+It has analgesic properties and has been used to potentiate antibiotic therapy.
 EDTA-tris-lysozyme solutions are effective in the treatment of coliform infections of the bladder in humans.
 Other benefits of Lz is that it neutralizes acIdic substances released during inflammatory processes and so demonstrates anti inflammatory activity.
-It also helps in wound healig, phagocytosis and regression of degenerative and necrotic process.
-Lysozyme-mediated decrease of mast cell degranulation leads to reduction of histamin release and a subsequent anti-edema effect.
+It also helps in wound healing, phagocytosis and regression of degenerative and necrotic process.
+Lysozyme-mediated decrease of mast cell degranulation leads to reduction of histamine release and a subsequent anti-edema effect.

 It has been suggested that polysaccharides, glycopropteins and glycolipids of the cell membrane can bind Lz in a substrate-specific way.
 This has led to the hypothesis that Lz has a regulatory function in membrane-dependent cellular processes and in protection against membrane abnormalities associated with neoplastic transformation.